War’s Legacy: A Review Of The Island Of Missing Trees

 The Island of Missing Trees was an eye-opening book for me.
-Before I read it, I had no idea there was a brutal conflict between Greek and Turk Cypriots in the 1970s.
-I always knew some bad blood between Turks and Greeks, but I always associated it vaguely with their conflicts throughout medieval history.
-I never knew that it was pretty so recent.
+Before I read it, I had no idea there was a brutal conflict between Greek and Turkish Cypriots in the 1970s.
+I always knew there was some bad blood between Turks and Greeks, but I always associated it vaguely with their conflicts throughout medieval history.
+I never knew that it was pretty recent.

 Book Synopsis